remotestorage/website/apps.md

 ## Archived

-Projects that are no longer online.
+Projects that are no longer online or functional.
 <ul>
   <li v-for="app of $frontmatter.archived">
     <a :href="app.url">{{ app.name }}</a> (<span v-html="app.scope"></span>):